 Prepare Your Cat

 Make sure your older cat is healthy.
 Added stress to an unhealthy cat will only make things worse and you want your cat not only mentally prepared for a new kitten but also physically ready to handle it.
 Take your cat in for a checkup with your vet to make sure it is healthy and that its vaccinations are current.
 Respiratory diseases are common in kittens and you’ll want your older cat’s immune system to be ready to tackle anything that comes into the house.
-If scratching or biting occurs between the cat and kitten, you’ll also want the rabies vaccine up to date to avoid any problems.
+In case scratching or biting occurs between the cat and kitten, you’ll also want the rabies vaccine up to date to avoid any problems.

 While older cats will occasionally take to a new kitten right away, they typically need a little time to adjust to the changes.
 Sometimes cats never fully accept a new kitten but will simply coexist, keeping to themselves away from the other cat in the house.
 You’ll want to make sure that no matter how your cat feels about the new kitten, that things stay peaceful and you have the best chance at creating a budding friendship from the start.

-When you bring your kitten home, allow your cat to sniff it while the kitten is in a carrier or your arms.
+When you bring your kitten home, allow your cat to sniff it while the kitten is in a carrier.
 Go directly to the room previously designated and set up for your new kitten and allow the kitten to explore.
 The litter box, food bowls, bed, and some toys should all be easily accessible.
-Do not let your older cat have unsupervised access to the kitten.
+Do not let your older cat have immediate access to the kitten.